-Scott McLaughlin claims second place in 'peak IndyCar day' after starting in the gravel at Laguna Seca
+McLaughlin second in 'peak IndyCar day' at Laguna Seca

 “I had one really good restart where I picked off sort of six or seven cars,” McLaughlin said in the post-race press conference.
 “I was just hauling.
 So much fun.”

-When race leader Romain Grosjean and second place Pato O’Ward pitted under the race’s final caution period a few laps later, that moved McLaughlin up to second place behind Dixon.
+When race leader Romain Grosjean and second place Pato O’Ward pitted under the race’s final Caution period a few laps later, that moved McLaughlin up to second place behind Dixon.
 Despite the penalties and the contact, McLaughlin was now one car away from claiming the lead of the race and his second victory of the 2023 IndyCar season.

 “Thought I maybe might be able to have a crack at Scottie at the end,” McLaughlin said.
 “He was just too fast.
 I knew if I finished second, I was most likely going to be top three in the championship.
 That ultimately was my goal coming into this weekend.
 Yeah, super pumped.
 Things that didn’t go my way, things I probably shouldn’t have done either, but we just kept our heads down and kept working.
 Yeah, took the fuel when we needed, pitted when we needed to.
 Just slightly came back through.”

-McLaughlin’s race was a true roller coaster through the field, one that brought back some memories of a particular Supercars championship-deciding race at Newcastle.
+McLaughlin’s race was a true rollercoaster through the field, one that brought back some memories of a particular Supercars championship-deciding race at Newcastle.

 “It was probably the most craziest race I’ve ever had in my career just from an up-and-down perspective,” McLaughlin said.
-“It probably takes me back to the year I lost the Supercars championship for the first time (in 2017).
+“It probably takes me back to the year I lost the Supercars championship for the first time [in 2017].
 Up and down, penalties, thing you could avoid and couldn’t avoid.
 It was just nuts.”

 Because of the result, McLaughlin finished third in the IndyCar points standings, four points ahead of O’Ward in fourth and nine points ahead of Newgarden in fifth.
 That put McLaughlin as the highest-placed Team Penske driver and the highest-placed Chevrolet driver in IndyCar points.

 “For me it’s just a pride thing,” McLaughlin said of finishing third in points.
 “More importantly, we wanted to be the top Chevy team, beat McLaren, and we did that.
-I wanted to beat my teammates.
+I wanted to beat my team-mates.
 Ultimately ticked both those goals.

-“I talk about beating our teammates.
+“I talk about beating our team-mates.
 We had a serious good camaraderie between the three of us.
 It’s very competitive.
 It gets tense at times.
 That’s what you want in a relationship.
 I think we all push each other to new levels.
 To beat those two is a proud moment.”

 Join the discussion below in the Speedcafe.com comments section